-(10) When employees or contractors become aware of Intellectual Property developed by themselves, their team or a Student under their supervision, which may be suitable for registration or Commercialisation, they should advise their Unit head and UWS Innovation.
-Notification to the Associate Director, Innovation of any development of Intellectual Property is a pre-condition to any employees being able to have a share in any Commercialisation revenue generated by such Intellectual Property.
+(10) When employees or contractors become aware of Intellectual Property developed by themselves, their team or a Student under their supervision, which may be suitable for registration or Commercialisation, they should advise their unit head and Research Engagement, Development and Innovation.
+Notification to the Director, Research Engagement, Development and Innovation of any development of Intellectual Property is a pre-condition to any employees being able to have a share in any Commercialisation revenue generated by such Intellectual Property.

-(11) The details of the Intellectual Property should be outlined in an Invention Disclosure Form and returned to the Associate Director, Innovation as soon as practicable or within one month of request by their Unit head or UWS Innovation.
+(11) The details of the Intellectual Property should be outlined in an Invention Disclosure Form and returned to the Director, Research Engagement, Development and Innovation as soon as practicable or within one month of request by their unit head or Research Engagement, Development and Innovation.

-(12) Application of this policy may be modified or excluded by written agreement between the University and employees subject to the approval of the Deputy Vice-Chancellor Research or their delegate.
+(12) Application of this policy may be modified or excluded by written agreement between the University and employees subject to the approval of the Deputy Vice-Chancellor and Vice-President, Research and Development or their delegate.